AlfredoCubitos/mnotes/README.md

 # MNotes

-The master branch version is now ready to include different backends.
+MNotes now give you access to MS OneNote.
+In this version its a readonly access.

-The UI has also changed so there is no extra window showing the content.
+The UI has also changed so that it is easier to port it to a mobile deice.
-The app may run on mobile devices as well.

-Other backends like OwnCloud/Nextcloud or MS Notes are planned

-This version needs Qt >= 5.5 to run
+This version needs Qt >= 5.7 to run